Broken Garage Door Spring? No Problem!

 24/7 Emergency Service

 There are two types of springs that are used with garage doors: torsion springs and extension springs.
-Most places use torsion springs for both residential and commercial doors as they tend to be safer to operate.
-We’ve outlined some of the differences for you.
+Most homes use torsion springs for both residential and commercial doors as they tend to be safer to operate.
+We’ve outlined some of the differences for you below.

 Torsion springs are much more commonly used than extension springs.
 These springs turn when in use, meaning that they don’t take up a lot of space.
 In addition, these springs are very sturdy and tend to last for about 10,000 cycles.
 Torsion springs are also easy to maintain and replace when the time comes.